configu/configu/packages/integrations/stores/launch-darkly/README.md

-# @configu-integrations/launchdarkly
+# @configu-integrations/launch-darkly

 Integrates the Configu Orchestrator with [LaunchDarkly](https://launchdarkly.com/).

 - Name: LaunchDarkly
-- Category:
+- Category: Feature flag manager

 ## Configuration

-Configu needs to be authorized to access
+Configu needs to be authorized to access your LaunchDarkly project.
+You must specify an `sdkKey` that corresponds to an SDK key of an environment of some LaunchDarkly project and a context that has a `key` or a `targetingKey` that identifies the subject (end-user, or client service) of a flag evaluation.
+You may also configure [`ldOptions`](https://launchdarkly.github.io/node-server-sdk/interfaces/_launchdarkly_node_server_sdk_.LDOptions.html) to customize the LaunchDarkly client.

 ## Usage